nitayneeman/vscode-puppeteer-snippets/README.md

 ## 👨🏻‍🏫 How to Use

-At first, <a href="vscode:extension/nitayneeman.puppeteer-snippets">install</a> the [extension](https://marketplace.visualstudio.com/items?itemName=nitayneeman.puppeteer-snippets).
+At first, install the [extension](https://marketplace.visualstudio.com/items?itemName=nitayneeman.puppeteer-snippets).

 Basically, there are two ways to apply the snippets: